-Used by leading innovators such as TED Talks and Creative Innovation, Graphic Recording is a powerful tool to visually enhance presentations as they are happening, as well as record the themes & ideas from the day in a clear, engaging and easily accessible way.
+Used by leading innovators such as TED Talks and Creative Innovation, Graphic Recording visually enhances presentations as they are happening, as well as recording the themes & ideas from the day in a clear, engaging and easily accessible way.

 Images are created on a whiteboard as the presentation or conversation is in session, in real time.

-The final images are then photographed and can be edited and coloured for use in slides, websites and reports.
+The final images are then photographed and can be edited and coloured for use in print or mailouts, slides, websites and reports.

-Images can also be used to develop models and corporate journey images that can be refined and reproduced.
+Images can also be used to develop models, journeys and rich pictures that can be refined and reproduced.

 Visit the gallery.